ogunsakin01/ogunsakin01/README.md

-# Ogunsakin01 - Full Stack Developer
+# Full Stack Developer

 Hello!
-I'm Ogunsakin Damilola, a Full Stack Developer based in Bradford, United Kingdom.
+I'm Ogunsakin Damilola, a Full Stack Developer with a strong background in backend development based in Bradford, United Kingdom.
 I have a passion for creating efficient and scalable software solutions using modern technologies.
 Here, I highlight some of my skills and projects that reflect my expertise.

 ## Technical Skills